flame-engine/flame/doc/flame/rendering/text_rendering.md

 - `TextComponent` for rendering a single line of text
 - `TextBoxComponent` for bounding multi-line text within a sized box, including the possibility of a typing effect
+- `ScrollTextBoxComponent` enhances the functionality of `TextBoxComponent` by adding scrolling capability when the text exceeds the boundaries of the enclosing box.

-Both components are showcased in [this example](https://github.com/flame-engine/flame/blob/main/examples/lib/stories/rendering/text_example.dart).
+All components are showcased in [this example](https://github.com/flame-engine/flame/blob/main/examples/lib/stories/rendering/text_example.dart).